AnthonyCxx/Notes-and-Writeups/C/Manipulating Strings.md

 ## Comparing Strings with _strcmp()_ and _strncmpy()_
 Comparing strings is incredibly useful for a number of things, like alphabetizing.
+_strcmp()_ returns an integer depending on the result of the comparison.
+0 is equal, greater than 0 means first was greater, less than 0 means second was greater.

 Yes, _strcmp()_ has a _strncmpy()_ counterpart.
 Yes it does the exactly what you expect.